Shopify vs Etsy

 • Their Etsy Standard plan requires no additional costs other than product listing, transaction, and advertising fees applicable to all plans.

 • Etsy Pattern for $15 per month.
-This is an add-on service allowing you to have an e-commerce site via your domain, in addition to your Etsy storefront.
+This add-on service allows you to have an e-commerce site via your domain and your Etsy storefront.

 Additional functionality can be purchased at $10 per month.